 Singing the title role in Carmen (Bizet), she has been depicted by Opernglas as “an absolutely authentic Carmen” and praised by Grenzecho Net for her “gripping depiction of all erotic Nuances, loose art of seduction with a full-bodied opulent voice, elegant lightness and beautiful legato singing.
 Among her greatest successes are, as described by Die Deutsche Bühne, “the magnificently sang role of Eboli (Don Carlo)”, as well as Ulrica in “Ballo in Maschera”, Federica in Luisa Miller, Venus in Tannhäuser, Adalgisa in Norma, Brangäne in Tristan und Isolde, der Komponist in Ariadne auf Naxos, La Principessa, Zita and Frugola in “Il Trittico”, the Hexe in “Hänsel und Gretel”, Jezibaba in Rusalka, Hata in The Bartered Bride and Dritte Dame in Zauberflöte.
 Her triumphant achievements also reached out into early music with a “characterized by a powerful but still agile voice” Polinesso in Handel’s Ariodante and Nutrice in Monteverdi’s Incoronazione di Poppea.

 Amidst the concerts, Ms. Radišić has sparkled in the 8.
 Symphony of Mahler, the 9.
 Symphony of Beethoven, Lieder aus Jiddischer folks Poesie by D.Shostakovich.
-In the Aachen Cathedral took place her first interpretation of the Verdi Requiem which earned her an invitation to sing it also in Calabria, Italy.
+In the Aachen Cathedral took place her first interpretation of the Verdi Requiem which earned her an invitation to sing it also in Calabria, Italy as well as in Freiburg, Germany.

 The opportunity to build her vast repertoire, received Ms. Radišić at the Theater Aachen in (G) where, until 2017, she secured her position in the ensemble directly upon finishing her studies at the Music Conservatory in Mannheim 2012.

-Ms. Radišićs’ appearances in prestigious Music Festivals include the Heidelberg Frühling Festival, Versailles Festival, Düsseldorf Musik Festival, the Taormina Music Festival (It), Bucharest gala in Romania, Baden Baden Festival, Open air festival Kurpark Classix Aachen, “Mermer i zvuci” Arandjelovac (Serbia).
+Ms. Radišićs’ appearances in prestigious Music Festivals include the Heidelberg Frühling Festival, Versailles Festival, Düsseldorf Musik Festival, Bucharest Gala in Romania, Baden Baden Festival, Open air festival Kurpark Classix Aachen, “Mermer i zvuci” (Serbia).

 In 2010 she won the “Dr. Vojislav Vuckovic” Competition (Belgrade), the 2007 “Nikola Cvejic” Competition (Belgrade), the 2005 “Republic” Competition (Belgrade), the 2004 “Nikola Cvejic” Competition (Belgrade), the 2006 “Obzorija na tisi” Competition (Becej) and the 2007 “Lazar Jovanovic” Competition (Belgrade).